-Unless otherwise provided for by the Request or Contract, payment shall not be made until delivery has been made, or services performed, in full, and accepted.
-Payment shall not be due prior to thirty (30) working days following the latest of completion, acceptance, or the rendering of a properly submitted invoice.
+In general, payment shall not be made until delivery has been made, or services performed, in full, and accepted.
+Generally, payment shall not be due prior to thirty (30) working days following the latest of completion, acceptance, or the rendering of a properly submitted invoice.

 - a.
 Payment terms other than the foregoing may be rejected as being nonresponsive. - b.
-No partial shipments, or partial completion will be accepted, unless provided for by the Request or Contract. - c.
-Where a question of quality is involved, or failure to complete a project by the specified due date, payment in whole or part against which to charge back any adjustment required, shall be withheld at the direction of the Judicial Purchasing Agent.
+No partial shipments, or partial completion will be accepted, unless provided for by the request or contract. - c.
+Where a question of quality is involved, or failure to complete a project by the specified due date, payment in whole or part against which to charge back any adjustment required shall be withheld at the direction of the Judicial Purchasing Agent.
 In the event a cash discount is stipulated, the withholding of payments, as herein described, will not deprive the Judiciary from taking such discount. - d.
-Payments for used portion of inferior delivery or late delivery will be made by the Judiciary on an adjusted price basis. - e.
-Payments on contracts under architectural or engineering supervision must be accompanied by a Certificate of Payment and Statement of Account signed by the architect or engineer and submitted to the Judicial Purchasing Office for approval.
+Payments for used portions of inferior delivery or late delivery will be made by the Judiciary on an adjusted price basis. - e.
+Payments on contracts under architectural or engineering supervision must be accompanied by a Certificate of Payment and Statement of Account signed by the architect or engineer and submitted to the Judicial Purchasing Office for approval. - f.
+Invoices must be submitted in a timely manner in accordance with the terms of the governing Purchase Order, Request for Proposal or Master Price Agreement, or, where no specific time period is provided, by no later than thirty (30) days after the date on which delivery was made or services rendered.
+Failure to submit invoices in accordance with this section may constitute noncompliance and may result in non-payment of such invoices due to the unavailability of appropriated funds beyond the applicable fiscal year.